Takeaways

 Without vehicle access measures, unauthorized vehicles can easily enter your property while avoiding detection.

 For example, you might invest in a vehicle obstruction sensor that senses the dimensions of a single car and closes automatically.
-This prevents a second, unauthorized car from tailgating its way into your property.
+This prevents a second, unauthorized car from tailgating into your property.

 More convenience

 Whether you manage a residential or commercial property, one thing is certain: No one enjoys being stuck in a traffic jam.
-One common cause of these traffic jams might be hangups related to the verification of a visitor.
+One common cause of these traffic jams might be hangups related to visitor verification.

 In contrast, with vehicle access control, you can verify visitors’ identities and let them in without a hitch.
 For example, a resident can use a smartphone app to let their visitor in or even give their visitor a digital access credential for headache-free access.